derekjanni/dsp/statistics/3-1-actual_biased.md

 thinkplot.Show(xlabel='Number of Children < Age 18 in the Household', ylabel='PMF')
 ```
 ![PMF of Actual vs. Biased Distribution of children under the age of 18 in the household](http://i.imgur.com/V6nhyNA.png)

+There's the classic "you don't know what you don't know" paradox played out in actual numbers.
+The moral of the story: when you're collecting data you have to make sure your sample is actually representative of the population in question.
+In the case of the biased distribution, asking the children immediately creates a problem - if there are no children in the household, then these households vanish from the dataset entirely!